pingpongshow/RaptorQHAB/README.md

 Mac native ground station app in releases - uses a custom radio receiver based on the Hetec t190 LoRa board.

-iOS app RaptorHABMobile for iOS >17 on iPad and iPhone available in the app store, uses custom modem - free - pending Apple approval
+Attempted iOS version of the ground station, but Apple restricts USB device access and BLE was incapable of sending the packets fast enough, WiFi is possible but this severely limits the apps functions for features needing internet access - sorry.
+You could run the groundstation on a Pi Zero 2W and connect to its web GUI with offline maps instead for portable operation.

-Custom modem firmware for the Heltec T190 modem (FSK) available - packets over USB or WiFi (BLE was attempted, but it is too slow), supports battery for portible operation
+Custom modem firmware for the Heltec T190 modem (FSK) available - packets over USB

 Python GUI and headless web based groundstations Windows, linux - uses custom modem